TanselArif-21/Portfolio/README.md

   - **Housing** (Kaggle)

 5. **ML App**
-A simple web app is created allowing a user to upload data and make a prediction.
+A simple web app is created demonstrating the following functionality:
+  - Allow the user to upload data and make a prediction of the price of a house.
+This pertains to a house prices dataset obtained from Kaggle.
 The distribution of the data as well as the prediction is shown to the user.
-The app uses Python/Flask.
 Currently, the app uses only LinearRegression on multiple predictors.
 However, more sophisticated models can be slotted in.
+  - Allow the user to upload review information in the form of text and perform Latent Discriminant Analysis (along with tf-idf) to obtain a word cloud highlighting the most important terms.
+Topics are also produced but these aren't displayed to the user.

+The app uses Python/Flask and is only a template and so is built to run on a local server.

 ## Utilities
 1. **CustomURIParser**